ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Benchmark Statistics

 \section{Benchmark Statistics}

-We present key statistics of MSC-Bench, highlighting its scale and comprehensive five-level evaluation curriculum (see Figure~\ref{fig:five_level_curriculum} for the curriculum design).
+We present key statistics of ETOM, highlighting its scale and comprehensive five-level evaluation curriculum (see Figure~\ref{fig:five_level_curriculum} for the curriculum design).
 An overview of statistics for each level is provided in Table~\ref{tab:curriculum_summary}.